Head of Department

 Maths Coaching – 1:1 sessions with a member of the Maths Dept to spend time revisiting problem topics

-Access to materials online – we use Mymaths and also Mathswatch to allow students to complete supported independent work at home.
+Access to materials online – we use Mathswatch to allow students to complete supported independent work at home.
 Mathswatch has video’s for students to watch which will teach them topics.
 It is an excellent resource for revision and support.

-Your daughter will use mathematical equipment in lessons and at home, so we ask that you ensure that she has a protractor, a pair of compasses and a Casio scientific calculator(FX83).
+Your daughter will use mathematical equipment in lessons and at home, so we ask that you ensure that she has a protractor, a pair of compasses and a scientific calculator.

 While not essential, you may wish your daughter to have a revision guide and/or workbook to use at home.
 These items can be bought from the Maths department at cost price.